 We used to have a pair of breeding red-tailed hawks on our property that provided many hours of enjoyment as we were able to observe them through the season from mating to breeding to teaching their fledglings to soar!
 I believe they have been replaced by a pair of Red-shouldered Hawks but I have not found their nest site yet.
 We still enjoy hearing them call throughout the year and as soon as I find their nest, I will try to get some photos of them raising their young.

 We have been very fortunate to have been able to observe many species of birds in our area due to the varied habitats close to where we live.
 We are lucky to have deciduous, mixed and coniferous forests as well as grasslands and oak savannah nearby.
-We are also close to large bodies of water and the Pacific Flyway so we are able to see many migratory species and water foul.
+We are also close to large bodies of water and the Pacific Flyway so we are able to see many migratory species and water fowl.

 We have been able to watch Hummingbirds battle over feeders and Bald Eagles soar over the hill tops.
 We have also been able to help several species of wild birds raise their young on our property and on our bluebird trails.
 These would include the Oak Titmouse, Western Bluebird, Tree Swallow, Ash-throated Flycatcher, and most recently the Violet-green Swallow and White-breasted Nuthatch.
 We have the good fortune of having many natural breeding sites on our property as well for Northern Flickers, Acorn Woodpeckers, Nuttall’s Woodpeckers, Great Horned Owls, Screech Owls, Saw-whet Owls, Red-tailed Hawks, Red-shouldered Hawks, Mourning Doves, California Quail, Wild Turkey, House Finches, Goldfinches and Anna’s Hummingbirds just to name a few.